areej-alghamdi/holbertonschool-hbnb/part2/Testing_Report.md

 - Status Code: 201 Created
 - User created successfully.
+- The password is not included in the response.

 **Actual Result**

 - Status Code: 201 Created
 - User created successfully.
+- The password was not included in the response.

 **Status**